ramonbs/Project-Wallet/README.md

 npm install
 ```

-> This command will install all the required packages, including ESLint, RTL, and Jest.
+> This command will install all the required packages, including redux, ESLint, RTL, and Jest.

 ## Usage
 To run the project, use the following command: